-The AAC is here to help you, your family member or your friend during a non-life threatening Mental Health and/or Substance Use issue.
+The Access and Assessment Centre (AAC) is here to help you, your family member or your friend during a non-life threatening mental health and/or substance use issue.
 The AAC offers short term treatment on-site, by telephone and by mobile response.
 Clinical staff provide 24/7 support, stabilization and crisis management to clients.

 We are here to match a person’s need to the right services and the right resources at the right time.
 We provide pathways for people and families to access Mental Health and Substance use services, including timely and client-centred access to services in the VGH Emergency Department.

 Services are limited to City of Vancouver residents ages 17+ who are experiencing a non-life threatening Mental Health and/or Substance Use issue.
-If you are not sure, contact the AAC by calling (604) 875-8289.
+If you are not sure, call the AAC to ask.

 Eligible adults can self-refer to the AAC by calling or walking-in to the clinic.
-Families and Friends concerned about a loved one can call the AAC at (604) 875-8289 to initiate a referral for eligible adults.
+Families and Friends concerned about a loved one can call the AAC to initiate a referral for eligible adults.